OpenMS/pyopenms-docs/docs/source/datastructures_peak.rst

     Access an individual peak by index
     800.0 0.4111122786998749

-This shows how the ``MSExperiment`` class can hold spectra as well as chromatograms.
+This shows how the :py:class:`~.MSExperiment` class can hold spectra as well as chromatograms.

 Again we can visualize the resulting data using ``TOPPView`` using its chromatographic viewer capability, which shows the peak over retention time: